CE 223-1 - Data Structures and Algorithms

 Undergraduate | M/W/F | 9:05 AM - 10:00 AM

-Pre-requisites: Student has completed any of the following course(s): CE 122 - Intro to C++ Programming, ENGR 104 - Fundamentals of Engineering Computing with grade greater than or equal to C- (Undergraduate Grading Scheme).
+Pre-requisites: Student has completed any of the following course(s): CE 122 - Intro to C++ Programming, ENGR 104 - Fundamentals of Engineering Computing in Python with grade greater than or equal to C- (Undergraduate Grading Scheme).

 Section Description